Murica "Bison" Tank Company

 VOOOOOOOOMMM

-Thousands of soldiers rallying their war cry.
-The army thundered forward—seven thousand men sprinted toward the Gate, bloodlust and desperation mixing into one suicidal charge.
+Thousands of voices merged into a single war cry as the army thundered forward.
+Seven thousand men sprinted toward the Gate, bloodlust and desperation blending into one final, suicidal charge.

 Then—